sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 In the following example the customer filter traffic from subnet 1 to subnet 3 through a firewall on subnet 2.

+> [!NOTE]
+> Bold and the checkmark indicate changes from the example above.

 **Mappings**